Q2 2022 EPS Estimates for Armstrong World Industries, Inc. (NYSE:AWI) Increased by Analyst

-Armstrong World Industries, Inc. (NYSE:AWI – Get Rating) – Equities research analysts at Jefferies Financial Group upped their Q2 2022 earnings per share estimates for Armstrong World Industries in a research note issued on Tuesday, April 26th.
-Jefferies Financial Group analyst P. Ng now forecasts that the construction company will post earnings per share of $1.35 for the quarter, up from their previous forecast of $1.33.
-Jefferies Financial Group currently has a “Buy” rating and a $111.00 target price on the stock.
-Jefferies Financial Group also issued estimates for Armstrong World Industries’ Q3 2022 earnings at $1.48 EPS, Q4 2022 earnings at $1.26 EPS and FY2022 earnings at $5.11 EPS.
+Armstrong World Industries, Inc. (NYSE:AWI – Get Rating) – Investment analysts at KeyCorp lifted their Q2 2022 earnings per share estimates for Armstrong World Industries in a research note issued to investors on Tuesday, April 26th.
+KeyCorp analyst K. Zener now anticipates that the construction company will earn $1.43 per share for the quarter, up from their previous forecast of $1.32.
+KeyCorp also issued estimates for Armstrong World Industries’ Q3 2022 earnings at $1.41 EPS, Q4 2022 earnings at $1.24 EPS, FY2022 earnings at $5.10 EPS and FY2023 earnings at $5.85 EPS.

-Armstrong World Industries (NYSE:AWI – Get Rating) last issued its earnings results on Tuesday, April 26th.
-The construction company reported $1.02 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $1.13 by ($0.11).
-Armstrong World Industries had a net margin of 16.56% and a return on equity of 40.62%.
-The firm had revenue of $282.60 million during the quarter, compared to the consensus estimate of $289.61 million.
-During the same period in the previous year, the company posted $0.84 EPS.
-The firm’s revenue for the quarter was up 12.2% on a year-over-year basis.
+Armstrong World Industries (NYSE:AWI – Get Rating) last posted its quarterly earnings results on Tuesday, April 26th.
+The construction company reported $1.02 earnings per share for the quarter, missing the Zacks’ consensus estimate of $1.13 by ($0.11).
+The company had revenue of $282.60 million for the quarter, compared to analysts’ expectations of $289.61 million.
+Armstrong World Industries had a return on equity of 40.62% and a net margin of 16.56%.
+The business’s revenue for the quarter was up 12.2% on a year-over-year basis.
+During the same period in the prior year, the business earned $0.84 EPS.

-Hedge funds and other institutional investors have recently modified their holdings of the stock.
-First Horizon Advisors Inc. increased its stake in shares of Armstrong World Industries by 342.5% in the third quarter.
-First Horizon Advisors Inc. now owns 177 shares of the construction company’s stock worth $43,000 after buying an additional 137 shares during the period.
-CWM LLC purchased a new position in shares of Armstrong World Industries in the fourth quarter worth $28,000.
-NEXT Financial Group Inc increased its stake in shares of Armstrong World Industries by 75.4% in the fourth quarter.
-NEXT Financial Group Inc now owns 314 shares of the construction company’s stock worth $36,000 after buying an additional 135 shares during the period.
-Clearstead Advisors LLC increased its stake in shares of Armstrong World Industries by 2,013.3% in the third quarter.
-Clearstead Advisors LLC now owns 317 shares of the construction company’s stock worth $30,000 after buying an additional 302 shares during the period.
-Finally, Eagle Bay Advisors LLC purchased a new position in shares of Armstrong World Industries in the third quarter worth $36,000.
-99.57% of the stock is currently owned by institutional investors.
+The company also recently declared a quarterly dividend, which will be paid on Thursday, May 19th.
+Investors of record on Thursday, May 5th will be issued a dividend of $0.231 per share.
+This represents a $0.92 dividend on an annualized basis and a yield of 1.07%.
+The ex-dividend date of this dividend is Wednesday, May 4th.
+Armstrong World Industries’s payout ratio is 24.08%.

-In other Armstrong World Industries news, SVP Mark A. Hershey sold 1,365 shares of Armstrong World Industries stock in a transaction that occurred on Thursday, April 21st.
+In related news, SVP Mark A. Hershey sold 1,365 shares of the firm’s stock in a transaction on Thursday, April 21st.
 The shares were sold at an average price of $95.11, for a total transaction of $129,825.15.
-Following the transaction, the senior vice president now directly owns 45,053 shares of the company’s stock, valued at $4,284,990.83.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Company insiders own 1.80% of the company’s stock.
+Following the completion of the sale, the senior vice president now directly owns 45,053 shares of the company’s stock, valued at approximately $4,284,990.83.
+The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
+1.80% of the stock is currently owned by company insiders.

-The firm also recently declared a quarterly dividend, which will be paid on Thursday, May 19th.
-Shareholders of record on Thursday, May 5th will be paid a dividend of $0.231 per share.
-This represents a $0.92 annualized dividend and a dividend yield of 1.07%.
-The ex-dividend date of this dividend is Wednesday, May 4th.
-Armstrong World Industries’s dividend payout ratio (DPR) is presently 24.08%.
+A number of hedge funds have recently made changes to their positions in the business.
+NEXT Financial Group Inc grew its holdings in Armstrong World Industries by 75.4% during the 4th quarter.
+NEXT Financial Group Inc now owns 314 shares of the construction company’s stock worth $36,000 after acquiring an additional 135 shares in the last quarter.
+First Horizon Advisors Inc. grew its holdings in Armstrong World Industries by 342.5% during the 3rd quarter.
+First Horizon Advisors Inc. now owns 177 shares of the construction company’s stock worth $43,000 after acquiring an additional 137 shares in the last quarter.
+LPL Financial LLC boosted its holdings in shares of Armstrong World Industries by 1.0% in the 3rd quarter.
+LPL Financial LLC now owns 14,577 shares of the construction company’s stock valued at $1,392,000 after buying an additional 142 shares during the period.
+Virtue Capital Management LLC boosted its holdings in shares of Armstrong World Industries by 1.3% in the 4th quarter.
+Virtue Capital Management LLC now owns 11,855 shares of the construction company’s stock valued at $1,377,000 after buying an additional 153 shares during the period.
+Finally, Voya Financial Advisors Inc. boosted its holdings in shares of Armstrong World Industries by 5.6% in the 3rd quarter.
+Voya Financial Advisors Inc. now owns 2,915 shares of the construction company’s stock valued at $285,000 after buying an additional 155 shares during the period.
+99.57% of the stock is owned by institutional investors.

 Armstrong World Industries, Inc, together with its subsidiaries, designs, manufactures, and sells ceiling systems primarily for use in the construction and renovation of residential and commercial buildings in the United States, Canada, and Latin America.
 The company operates through Mineral Fiber and Architectural Specialties segments.